-MATH 111 is the first in a two-course sequence (MATH 111 - MATH 112) designed to give elementary education students the depth of understanding necessary to teach mathematics at that level.
+This course is the first in a two-course sequence (MATH 111 - MATH 112) designed to give elementary education students the depth of understanding necessary to teach mathematics at that level.
 The emphasis will be on understanding, representing and communicating mathematical ideas; solving problems; and reasoning mathematically.
-Topics covered over the two-course sequence include pattern analysis; logic and set theory; numeration and number systems; probability and statistics; and measurement and geometry.
-It is recommended that students needing both MATH 111 and MATH 112 take the courses sequentially and from the same institution.
+MATH 111 covers problem-solving techniques, number systems and operations, and additional companion topics.
+Due to potential variation in topic sequencing, it is recommended that students needing both MATH 111 and MATH 112 take the courses sequentially and from the same institution.

-Prerequisites: Placement in ENG 100 and MATH 75 or MATH 82X with a grade of CR or Concurrent enrollment in MATH 78B or Appropriate MATH placement
+Prerequisites: Placement in ENG 100 and MATH 75 or MATH 82X with a grade of CR or Concurrent enrollment in MATH 78B or Placement in MATH 111